Politicians Are Getting Older – We Can’t Ignore It Anymore

 It should.
 Pretending otherwise is potentially disastrous.
 As The Washington Post’s Kathleen Parker writes:

 …public figures must operate by a special standard.
 Confidence and trust in their abilities inevitably wane with each misstep or fumbled message.
-This is why I long ago adopted the “Giuliani Rule,” referring to the day former City mayor Rudy Giuliani appeared on television as his hair rinse dripped down his cheek.
+This is why I long ago adopted the “Giuliani Rule,” referring to the day former New York City mayor Rudy Giuliani appeared on television as his hair rinse dripped down his cheek.
 As my younger, next-generation friend Abby Livingston said, we should retire before the rinse starts dripping — or before we trip on a sandbag or lose track of our thoughts.

 Exactly.
 We all age differently.
 But not all of us have the responsibilities of an elected official at the highest levels of government.
 Their fitness for office is and should be a campaign issue.